 Cystitis means inflammation of the bladder.
 It is usually caused by a urine infection.
-Some women have recurring bouts of cystitis, defined as two proven infections within six months, or three infections in a year.
+Some women have recurring bouts of cystitis, sometimes defined as two proven infections within six months, or three infections in a year.
 In many cases there is no apparent cause.
-Treatment options to consider include treating each episode promptly with a short course of antibiotics; a regular dose of antibiotics taken long-term; a daily dose of cranberry juice; taking a single dose of antibiotic after having sex (if having sex seems to trigger episodes of cystitis).
+There are a number of treatment options to consider.
+This might be treating each episode promptly with a short course of antibiotics, a regular low dose of antibiotics taken long-term, or taking a single dose of antibiotic after having sex (if having sex seems to trigger episodes of cystitis).

 What is cystitis?